TheNextLvl-net/tweaks/README.md

 ## Features _(Configurable)_

 - You heal animals by feeding them
-- Unless an animal is at full health they can't breed
+- Unless an animal is at full health, they can't breed
 - Cooldown for milking cows/mushroom-cows (with bowls)
 - Cooldown for Sheep wool growth
 - You can define a default permission level (purely client-side)